-are guidance notes 3.7-3.9 sufficiently clear about what a clinic needs to provide in terms of ications counselling for surrogacy arrangements?
-Yes No ( ) t Jnsure conside t both surrogates and intended parents considering a surrogacy arrangement to give careful ration to the medical, emotional, legal and practical issues involved in surrogacy, and to the ons of surrendering the child at birth. on, we have added into guidance note 8 the following guidance which more explicitly emphasises onsibility of the clinic to be satisfied that a surrogate is a safe and suitable candidate for surrogacy. t clinics to weigh up all the evidence before deciding whether to treat individuals seeking a cy arrangement and seek out further information when there is any doubt over suitability. welfare of the child assessment process for surrogacy angements 8.4 If the child is not to be raised by the carrying mother (ie, in a surrogacy arrangement), the centre should assess both those commissioning the surrogacy arrangement and the surrogate (and the surrogate's partner, if she has one, to ensure the welfare of the child in the event of a breakdown in the surrogacy arrangement leading to the surrogate keeping the child).
-A Welfare of the Child form should be completed by the surrogate in conversation with the treating clinician at the centre.
-8.5 The centre should satisfy itself that the information given on the Welfare of the Child form is complete and correct so that any decisions relating to the treatment provided to the surrogate are fully informed and take account of all relevant considerations.
+We want both surrogates and intended parents considering a surrogacy arrangement to give careful consideration to the medical, emotional, legal and practical issues involved in surrogacy, and to the implications of surrendering the child at birth.

+In addition, we have added into guidance note 8 the following guidance which more explicitly emphasises the responsibility of the clinic to be satisfied that a surrogate is a safe and suitable candidate for surrogacy.

+We want clinics to weigh up all the evidence before deciding whether to treat individuals seeking a surrogacy arrangement and seek out further information when there is any doubt over suitability.

+The welfare of the child assessment process for surrogacy arrangements

+- 8.4 If the child is not to be raised by the carrying mother (ie, in a surrogacy arrangement), the centre should assess both those commissioning the surrogacy arrangement and the surrogate (and the surrogate's partner, if she has one, to ensure the welfare of the child in the event of a breakdown in the surrogacy arrangement leading to the surrogate keeping the child).
+A Welfare of the Child form should be completed by the surrogate in conversation with the treating clinician at the centre. - 8.5 The centre should satisfy itself that the information given on the Welfare of the Child form is complete and correct so that any decisions relating to the treatment provided to the surrogate are fully informed and take account of all relevant considerations.
 The centre should obtain any relevant medical records from the surrogate's GP and any other relevant organisations and use that information to verify the information provided in the Welfare of the Child form.
-Any omission, discrepancy or other concern which raises questions about the woman's suitability for surrogacy or which might impact on decisions relating to her treatment should be investigated by the centre and discussed with the surrogate.
-8.6 The centre should use evidence it has gathered from the GP, surrogate and any other relevant sources to satisfy itself that the woman is suitable to act as a surrogate, taking into account all relevant factors (including, but not limited to, the surrogate's age, medical history, previous obstetric history, mental health, Body Mass Index etc.) Further information should be sought where required so that the treating clinician can make decisions having been fully informed of all relevant considerations. inter oes the new text above offer appropriate guidance to help clinics ensure that a surrogate and ided parent are suitable to enter into an appropriate and medically safe surrogacy ingement?
-Yes No $\bigcirc$ $\iota$ Jnsure for surro e also added a new requirement for clinics to have in place a standard operating procedure (SOP) egacy arrangements, alongside a written protocol for decision making for deciding or refusing in the case of a surrogacy arrangement.
+Any omission, discrepancy or other concern which raises questions about the woman's suitability for surrogacy or which might impact on decisions relating to her treatment should be investigated by the centre and discussed with the surrogate. - 8.6 The centre should use evidence it has gathered from the GP, surrogate and any other relevant sources to satisfy itself that the woman is suitable to act as a surrogate, taking into account all relevant factors (including, but not limited to, the surrogate's age, medical history, previous obstetric history, mental health, Body Mass Index etc.) Further information should be sought where required so that the treating clinician can make decisions having been fully informed of all relevant considerations.

+27. Does the new text above offer appropriate guidance to help clinics ensure that a surrogate and intended parent are suitable to enter into an appropriate and medically safe surrogacy arrangement?